kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 ReactDOM.hydrate(<App />, document.getElementById('ssr-app'));
 ```

+> It's extremely important that SSR React output (HTML) and CSR React output (HTML) are matching, otherwise React will not be able to render and attach event listeners properly.
+>
+> If you follow semantic HTML principles, most of your app should work even before React has hydrated.
+Links can be followed, forms can be submitted, accordions can be expanded and collapsed (using `<details>` and `<summary>`).
+For most projects, it's fine if it takes a few seconds for React to hydrate.

 ### React hydration error
 While rendering your application, there was a difference between the React tree that was pre-rendered from the server and the React tree that was rendered during the first render in the browser (hydration).